brotulix/arduino-bottlerocket/README.md

 Every command ends with newline (`\n`).

-The maximum command line length is thus `SET:L:Bd:9999.9999\n` (19 characters).
-A command buffer of 32 characters is reserved, and an interrupt function should perhaps handle incoming data on serial line to make sure successive commands are not dropped/corrupted.
+The maximum command line length is thus `CLBd:9999.9999\n` (15 characters).
+A command buffer of 32 characters is reserved.
+An interrupt function should perhaps handle incoming data on serial line to make sure successive commands are not dropped/corrupted, and incoming commands are serviced as soon as a newline is encountered.

 State machine transition commands will be accepted at **any** time.